ecmwf/ecflow/docs/client_api/index.rst

       - Locates the task in the servers list of zombies, and removes it.

-.. list-table:: List of options for `ecflow_client` commands
+.. list-table:: List of common options for `ecflow_client` commands
     :header-rows: 1
     :width: 100%
     :widths: 20 80